shock01/oig-dr/README.md

 - **flags** number

 ## flags
-- OIGDomRenderer.SHALLOW - will clone a complete node and will not traverse children
 - OIGDomRenderer.IGNORE_COMMENT - will not parse comments from sourceElement and will remove comments from targetElement
 - OIGDomRenderer.IGNORE_TEXT - will not parse comments and will not parse elements for textNodes.
 Only direct textContent will be added to targetElement
 - OIGDomRenderer.USE_FRAGMENT - will use documentFragments for appending new elements to the targetElement or it's children